The blue dragon is a master of disguise

 Referred to as rare, angelic and deadly, it’s no wonder that the sea slug has gained such a big reputation.

-But according to the Director of the National Marine Science Centre at Southern cross University Steve Smith, an expert on sea slugs and founder of the citizen scientist based Sea Slug Census program, tells Australian Geographic that a lot of these descriptions are misleading.
+But according to the Director of the National Marine Science Centre at Southern cross University Steve Smith, an expert on sea slugs and founder of the citizen scientist based Sea Slug Census program, a lot of these descriptions are misleading.